Fiyani John ‘Johanni’ Masondo

 Mgongo Ngubane

-Gregarious, full of sparkle, and certainly one of those people life would have pushed ahead if he were given a real chance to fulfil himself.
-Mgongo Ngubane has an innate sense of style and could be a stonemason with his wonderful sense of rhythm and rock.
+Gregarious, full of sparkle, and hungry for learning, Mgongo Ngubane is certainly one of those people life would have pushed ahead if he were given a real chance to fulfil himself.
+He has an innate sense of style and aesthetics, and could be a stonemason with his wonderful sense of rhythm and rock.
 Yet, crafts are the best he has, and he makes the best of it.

 Mgongo Ngubane was a young boy when his father was killed in Johannesburg.
-So, early on, Mgongo Ngubane was always one of the ‘men’, a little boy who tagged along with older guys.
-Born in 1984, he’s never been to school, and despite his hunger for learning, literacy classes in Mdukatshani never last long.
+So, early on, Mgongo was always one of the ‘men’; a little boy who tagged along with older guys in the very remote rural area of KwaZulu Natal where the weavers live.
+Born in 1984, he’s never been to school, and despite his hunger for learning, literacy classes in Mdukatshani never lasted long, but Mgongo has become more and more fluent in English, and is a great ambassador for the project.

 Text adapted from correspondence between the Mdukatshani Trust and JMFA, 2011.